jcwijaya/CSCI-6560-Database-Security-Project/README.md

 ```

 You also need to create a [GCP service account](https://cloud.google.com/iam/docs/service-accounts) with appropriate access to your Cloud Storage Bucket.
+You can create a service account by logging into the GCP console, click on the navigation menu, select IAM & Admin, service accounts, create service account.
+Apply the appropriate roles to your service account.
+If you have any troubles creating project resources, in the top right of the GCP console is a help assistant button.
+Click it, ask for help, and do what it tells you.

 Download the JSON key, and put this under [configs](/server/src/configs) directory as `key.json`.

 Run `npm run dev` to start up the server.

 ## Database Setup

-Create a MySQL instance in CloudSQL then open up the console in Google cloud to connect to the instance.
+Create a MySQL instance in CloudSQL.
+To do this in the GCP console click the navigation menu, SQL, then hit create instance.
+Open up the console in Google cloud to connect to the instance.
 Then run the `tables.sql` script inside of the models folder to create the tables.

 To connect to your CloudSQL database while running the app locally you must have a .env file with the `DB_HOST`, `DB_DATABASE`, `DB_USER`, and `DB_PASS` values.